chef/chef-web-docs/content/target_mode.md

 ## Credentials file

-This credentials file lists the nodes that Target Mode can connect to and the configuration for connecting to each node in TOML format.
+The credentials file lists the nodes that Target Mode can connect to and the configuration for connecting to each node in TOML format.

 The credentials file is located in `.chef/credentials` on Linux and Mac systems, or `c:\Users\<USERNAME>\.chef/credentials` on Windows.

-### SSH Properties
+### SSH properties

 <!-- markdownlint-disable MD007 MD006 -->